CHRONIC-BEAR/basic-c2/README.md

 There are still some bugs and fixes to be implemented, however they will likely not be implemented in this repository.

-These programs were created as an exercise, and should not be used maliciously against any entity. \nI developed these for educational purposes only.
+These programs were created as an exercise, and should not be used maliciously against any entity.
+I developed these for educational purposes only.